neomort/Mental-Healh-Oasis/README.md

 ### Images (OR why did I decided to draw so many trees? 😅 )

+We drew fours images as visual representations of the soundscapes and that were places as the background images of the pages the user can access.
+Additionally, we also created another four simpler and smaller images to use in the main page.

+For the interactive elements within each landscape, we created SVG files in order to trigger the sound effects.

-This are some of the pictures we drew for the main page
+These are some of the pictures we drew for the main page

 ![alt text](/images/forestSmall.JPG)